 The Council will complete an update to Selecting and Evaluating Alaska's Judges.
 This report will build on three previous reports, published in 1999, 2008, and 2013 that identified the characteristics most closely associated with judicial applicants, nominees, and appointees.
-The 2023 report will document the substantial changes that have occurred in the characteristics of the Alaska Bar and judicial applicants in the years between 1984 and 2022, and will note changes in the numbers of vacancies and applications during that period.
-It also will update information about characteristics of retention evaluations of judicial performance, and shows how qualities demonstrated during the selection process are associated with evaluations during the retention process.
+The 2025 report will document trends in the characteristics of the Alaska Bar and judicial applicants in the years between 1984 and 2024, and will further note trends in the numbers of vacancies and applications during that period.
+It also will update information about characteristics of retention evaluations of judicial performance.